The Joys Of A Sexless Relationship

 A sexless relationship is a type of relationship that has all the other elements relationships have except for one thing – a physically pleasuring sexual activity.

 Involuntary celibacy is rarely talked about but exist in some long-term relationships.
 Hence, to further understand the issue, family sociologists Denise Donnelly and Elisabeth Burgess did a qualitative analysis of involuntary celibacy in long-term partnered relationships.
-Their research focuses on the processes that lead to involuntary celibacy, the consequences of involuntary celibacy for partners who desire sexual interaction, reasons why individuals in such relationship stay, and the different strategies they use for managing unwanted celibacy. .
+Their research focuses on the processes that lead to involuntary celibacy, the consequences of involuntary celibacy for partners who desire sexual interaction, reasons why individuals in such relationship stay, and, therefore, the different strategies they use for managing unwanted celibacy. .

-Factors Leading to Involuntary Celibacy
+Factors Leading to Involuntary Celibacy and a Sexless Relationship

 The participants in the study, who are between the ages 18 and 65 (most of them are in their late 30s to early 40s) are “involuntary celibate” (i.e. they want to have sex but are not having it).
 They cited the following factors as the most common reasons for the sexual decline in their relationship: